7 Things Toxic Parents Do to Their Children

 No one sets out to be a toxic parent, but as learning how to parent occurs ‘on the job’, it can be difficult to know if you are doing the right thing.
 You may feel unsure how to raise your children in a healthy way, especially if you have lacked exposure to good parenting role models or were raised by toxic parents during your own childhood.

+Consulting an online therapist can offer guidance and strategies to navigate these challenges effectively.
 Recognizing the signs of toxic parenting will help you to avoid these traits so that your children’s self-esteem and self-confidence are not damaged in their early years.

 What is toxic parenting?

 Toxic parents can cause a lot of damage to their children.
 This is because parents play such an important role in helping children to grow physically and emotionally, form personal opinions and views of the world, and start to define who they are as a person.

 If a child’s parents are emotionally unavailable, manipulative, or abusive, then an individual is less likely to feel adequately supported as they discover who they are, and may be more likely to form a negative opinion of themselves.